-The Marriott Bonvoy Boundless card by Chase is the only entry-level Marriott Bonvoy card available to new applicants.
+The Marriott Bonvoy Boundless card by Chase is the mid-level Marriott Bonvoy card available to new applicants.
 Marriott points are useful because of the variety of hotels available in the Bonvoy program in addition to the other ways you can redeem your points with their travel partners.

 Sign Up Bonus

 The Marriott Bonvoy Boundless card currently has two sign up offers.
 We have a referral link for an offer of three free night certificates at a Marriott hotel costing 35,000 points a night, or less if you spend $3,000 in purchases in the first 3 months after opening your account.